ScreenJournal

 ScreenJournal Log:

 "You spent 45 minutes tweaking the login button.
-The color changed from #3B82F6 to #4F92F7.
+The colour changed from #3B82F6 to #4F92F7.
 The shadow went from 0 4px 8px to 0 4px 6px.
 No user impact.
 No A/B test.
 No measurement.
-This is called 'Yak Shaving'—you prioritized feel-good work over actual shipping.
+This is called 'Yak Shaving': you prioritised feel-good work over actual shipping.
 The button looked fine at 10:34.
 It still looks fine at 11:19.
 You wasted 45 minutes because you have zero design discipline."

 Ouch.